asiapacificforum/nhrihub/README.md

 Database migrations pertaining to the module's resources should be added in the module's own db/migrate directory.
 They will be included and run with the main application's migrations.

+## Shared Models
+The root application includes models, controllers and views that appear in multiple modules, and may be included in new modules.
+They are:
+1. Reminders
+2. Notes
+3. Internal Documents
+Each of these shared elements has a feature test spec implemented as an rspec shared behaviour.
+So the behaviour can be tested when the shared model is incorporated into a module.

 ## License
 GPL V3, see LICENSE.txt